deployphp/deployer/README.md

 Documentation
 -------------
 Documentation can be found on site [deployer.in](http://deployer.in).
+Documentation source is located in [gh-pages](https://github.com/elfet/deployer/tree/gh-pages) tree.

 Building